MangoTheCat/blog_worldcup2018/README.md

 The UEFA Champion League final a few weeks ago beteween Real Madrid and Liverpool was the only match I watched properly in over ten years.
 How dare I supposed to guess Brazil is going to lift the trophy in World Cup 2018?
 If you find the below dry to read, it is because of my limited natural language on the subject matter.
 Data science tricks to the rescue :)

-> This blogpost is largely based on the prediction framework by an eRum 2018 talk from Claus Thorn Ekstrøm.
+> This blogpost is largely based on the prediction framework by an eRum 2018 talk from Claus Thorn EkstrÃ¸m.
 For first hand materials please direct to [slides](http://www.biostatistics.dk/talks/eRum2018/#1), [video](https://www.youtube.com/watch?v=urJ1obHPsV8) and [code](github.com/ekstroem/socceR2018).

 The idea is that in each simulation run of a tournament, we find team winner, runners-up, third and fourth etc. N times of simulation runs e.g. 10k returns a list of winners with highest probability to be ranked top.